LiviuCP/goToScriptsPython/README.md

 Notes:
 - to modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py to the desired value (default is 5 and it is recommended to keep it small).
 - when accessing the parent directory, an empty entry number (namely entering only ,,) is considered invalid and the same error is triggered as when the other validity criteria (mentioned above) are not fulfilled.
 The user should retry by entering a valid entry number.
+- the quick history cannot be accessed when both the navigation and commands history are empty.
+Also if both consolidated history menus are emptied while quick history is enabled, then it gets automatically disabled.
+It can be re-enabled as soon as at least one directory is visited and/or at least one command that has more characters than the setup threshold (see section 6.6 for more details) is executed.

 7. HANDLING MISSING DIRECTORIES